 Another challenging part of the project was to prepare the product so it would scale as much as the business required.
 The initial MVP was running on a single physical server, which was acceptable during the product validation phase.
 But once we stepped in, moving to the cloud turned out to be our main priority.

 The process of parsing WhatsApp chats and generating the actual books involves heavy usage of CPU and RAM.
 We redesigned the whole process to allow multiple servers to work on those tasks in parallel and assign computational resources in a smarter way.

 The whole deployment, tracking and monitoring systems were rebuilt so we could focus less on the operations part and concentrate our efforts in developing new features.

 With the distributed architecture we devised, our client was also able to store all their customer conversations in a more secure and durable way, while providing them with faster access to their PDF books across different regions.
-Proof of that is that they have begun selling to many different countries around the world.
+Proof of that is that they are selling to many different countries around the world.